MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamTemplateDefinition.md

 ## SYNOPSIS
 Generic representation of a team template definition for a team with a specific structure and configuration.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupTeamTemplateDefinition](/powershell/module/Microsoft.Graph.Teams/Get-MgGroupTeamTemplateDefinition?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Get (Default)